Introduction: DIY Custom Sized Insoles (poor Man's Dr Scholls)

 I thought I would start with something that I use on a daily basis and which has pretty much become a necessity for me.

-To start it should be known that I have pretty large feet (size 16 in the US) and due to this size I also tend to experience discomfort in my feet when not properly supported.
-Having larger feet it can be difficult to find shoe inserts in my size, often times they run only to a size 13 and in my shoes slide around and leave a sharp edge towards the toes.
-My solution was to create my own inserts from cheap readily available materials which I could size however I wanted.
-This is my second time creating them so I have had several years to try them out and have found they work quite well for me.
+To start, it should be known that I have pretty large feet (size 16 in the US).
+Due to this size, I also tend to experience discomfort in my feet when they are not properly supported.
+Having larger feet, it can be difficult to find shoe inserts in my size.
+Oftentimes, they only go up to a size 13 and in my shoes, they slide around and leave a sharp edge towards the toes.
+My solution was to create my own inserts from cheap, readily available materials that I could size however I wanted.
+This is my second time creating them, so I have had several years to try them out and have found that they work quite well for me.